About the School Crossing Guard Program

 In addition to scheduling the skate party, the Crime Prevention Officer makes numerous visits to Demmitt and Helke Schools to speak with the Safety Patrol members.
 The topics the officer speaks on are about how important their job is and to encourage them to do a great job.

-The Division continues their support of the safety patrol program and offers assistance whenever needed.
+The Division continues to support the safety patrol program and offers assistance whenever needed.

 About the Third Grade Seatbelt Program

 The Division offers the Third Grade Seatbelt Program.
-This program is sponsored by Ohio and is intended to teach third-graders the importance of wearing their seatbelts.
+This program is sponsored by the Ohio Department of Public Safety and is intended to teach third-graders the importance of wearing their seatbelts.
 The program is presented to students attending Helke Elementary, Demmitt Elementary and St. Christopher Catholic School.